Qwant/qwantmaps/readme.md

 ### Tiles data <a name="tilesdata"></a>

-The main source of data for the tile server are [OpenStreetMap](https://www.openstreetmap.org) (OSM) data but other data like [natural earth](http://www.naturalearthdata.com/), better water polygon, ... are also used.
+The main source of data for the tile server are the awsome [OpenStreetMap](https://www.openstreetmap.org) (OSM) data :heart: but other data like [natural earth](http://www.naturalearthdata.com/), better water polygon, ... are also used.

 All the tile's data import process is defined in an [python script](https://github.com/QwantResearch/kartotherian_config/blob/master/import_data/tasks.py).